zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_DEPLOYMENT.md

 The new version of `wireshark` may not be available in ubuntu 18.04 repository:

-- So it is better to build it from source.

-You may also use the developer PPA:
+- You can either build it from source or you may also use the developer PPA:

 ```console
 docker-compose-host $: sudo add-apt-repository ppa:wireshark-dev/stable